jtsylve/DFRWS-Go-Workshop/labs/lab 2/README.md

 In this lab you will create a new package called `file/recycle`, which contains the following definitions.
 You must implement all variables, types, and methods as defined by the documentation below.

+You can test your implementation by running `go test` while in the directory of your `file/recycle` package.

 #### Variables

 ```go